Church of St Peter & St Paul, Godalming: The church in the European wars of religion and English Civil War

+Rectory

 The rectory, which was considered a manor, was not owned by the church.
 Therefore, its lay owner appointed a vicar in 1066 named Ulmaer, who held it under Edward the Confessor.
 Save for 11 years of seizure under the governments of Cromwell it was held by the Dean and Chapter of Salisbury Cathedral between 1128 and 1846.
 In that year the Ecclesiastical Commissioners took charge of it and it was sold in 1860 to John Simmonds, who devised it to Mr J. Whateley Simmonds.